jegalchoi/keeper_of_the_grove_react/README.md

 [groveguardian.club](http://www.groveguardian.club)

-Grove Guardian is a website that helps manage your plants and their watering.
+Grove Guardian is a site that helps manage your plants and their watering.
 It keeps track of when your plants were last watered.

 ## Features
 Easily manage your plants by uploading images, keeping notes and tracking date last watered.